“I’m thinking about going out on my own. What should I know before I start freelancing?”

 1. Why are you doing this?

-Given the infinite number of things you could do with your one life, why did you choose freelancing?
+Given the infinite number of things you could do with your one life, why are you thinking about freelancing?
 What role do you want it to play in the fabric of your life?
 Are you running to it or running from something else?
+Who are you driven to serve?

 Remember Fred, maybe the worst freelancer I’ve known?
 His freelance origin story was that he was trapped in his office job on a beautiful summer day, and he decided he would rather be outside.
 This is not an idea upon which a business should be launched.

-Better answers will focus on an important intersection: The chance to improve the condition of your clients and your life.
-The specifics will vary for each of us, but If you do this freelance thing correctly, both parties will be better off.
+Better answers will focus on an important intersection: The chance to improve both your life and the condition of your clients.
+The specifics will vary for each of us, but if you do this freelance thing correctly, both parties will be better off.

 2. How’s your personal financial picture?